-All prisoners have access to health services offered at GCCC.
-All prisoners must submit an RMC for medical, dental, mental health and eye glass needs.
-The Department of Corrections provides essential medical, dental, eye and mental health services.
-Examples of treatments DOC does not consider essential include, but are not limited to: dental crowns, braces, teeth whitening, mouth guards, dandruff, acne, skin discolorations, dry skin, tattoo removal or similar cosmetic conditions.
-Over the counter products for dandruff, acne, dry skin and other conditions are available on medical commissary.
-Mouth guards and neoprene arm, knee and ankle braces are also available on commissary.
+All prisoners have access to health services.
+Prisoners must submit an RMC for medical, dental, mental health and eye glass needs.
+DOC provides essential medical, dental, eye and mental health services.
+Examples DOC does not consider essential services include, but are not limited to: dental crowns, braces, teeth whitening, mouth guards, dandruff, acne, dry skin, tattoo removal or similar cosmetic conditions.
+Over the counter products are available on medical commissary.
 Emergency medical services are always available to all prisoners.
-Medical cannot approve your personal shoes, this is a security function.
-If, on rare occasions, it is deemed essential, medical can order medically approved shoes.
-See outside equipment charge below.
+Medical cannot approve personal shoes.
+If, on rare occasions, it is deemed medically necessary, medical can order medically approved shoes.